Feyerabend/ABC80/README.md

 * Swedish keyboard (sold in some other countries also, Hungary e.g. with presumably Hungarian keyboard)
 * Sound (actually a decent chip SN76477, but not fully used by the computer)
-* Expansion slot (the DIAB favoured 4680 bus, used often for miscellanous instruments, measurements, ...)
+* Expansion slot (the DIAB favored 4680 bus, used often for miscellaneous instruments, measurements, ...)

 I don't remember, but maybe the tape recorder was included at times.